bdmartin2/tailsoftriumph/_posts/2024-03-10-Anthe2-HeadStart.md

 description: Nothing like a nice bed, free breakfast, and a rolling head to start off a new adventuring group.
 image:
   path: /assets/img/Anthe02Thumbnail.png
   alt: Cover for the second session of Anthe, "Head Start".
 A wolf made of shadows gently stalks you through a winter forest, their glowing yellow eyes piercing through the falling snow.
+Drawn by Evelyn.
 ---

 ## Day Two